younanzhao/younanzhao.github.io/README.md

 ![](assets/IMG/plot8.png)

-*Figure 9: Same as figure 8,but using out-of-bag (OOB) predictions, that is, predictions versus observations withheld from training.*
+*Figure 9: Same as figure 8, but using out-of-bag (OOB) predictions, that is, predictions versus observations withheld from training.*

 As shown in Figure 7 and 9, these OOB observations are also robustly predicted, with a $R^2$ of 0.93 for BV and 0.81 for slope.

 ## Conclusion

 In this project, I used bagging random forest algorithm to reconstruct the PSDs data, and demonstrates the ability of statistical machine learning methods to extrapolate these quantities globally.

-The statistical nature of the machine learning approach does not directly reveal mechanisms behind particle abundance and size structure, but i was able to highlight some spatially coherent patterns, and reveal the opposite patterns of PSD BioVolume data and Slope data in the global ocean.
-The validation from out-of-bag predictions prove the feasibility of this method.
+I was able to highlight some spatially coherent patterns, and reveal the opposite patterns of PSD BV data and Slope data in the euphotic zone and mixed layer level.
+The model successfully captures global patterns in particle size distributions and reveals a strong correlation between the reconstruction and the original data according to validation from out-of-bag predictions.

-In future projects, there are several possible research topics of work that can be developed:
+Future work could focus on several aspects:

-First, I would further do research into the main predictors and decide which predictors are the most important factors that affect particle size distributions.
+* Exploring Key Predictors: I would further do research into the main predictors and decide which predictors are the most important factors that affect particle size distributions.
 For example, since the data is monthly mean data, we can further look at the seasonal change of the reconstructed data, and therefore to see if the importance of the temperature predictor.

-Second, it would be greatly helpful to look at the data of different regions.
+* Regional Analysis: it would be greatly helpful to look at the data of different regions.
 By dividing the data into South or North Indian Ocean, South or North Tropical Pacific, South or North Tropical Atlantic, and so on, will help better understand different particle features in different regions.
 From this, we can potentially tell the features like nutrients, carbon flux and so on in different regions as well.

-Third, I mainly focus on the euphotic zone and mixed layer depth data.
+* Deep Ocean Exploration: I mainly focus on the euphotic zone and mixed layer depth data.
 In the future, I will look deeper into mesopelagic zone and other deeper regions.

-Fourth, I would like to try different machine learning methods (e.g., Artificial Neural Networks, Boosted Forests) to train the data and compare the results with what I have got from random forest algorithm.

 ## References
 [[1] Clements, D. J., et al. "Constraining the particle size distribution of large marine particles in the global ocean with in situ optical observations and supervised learning."
 Global Biogeochemical Cycles 36.5 (2022): e2021GB007276.](https://agupubs.onlinelibrary.wiley.com/doi/abs/10.1029/2021GB007276)